How to tackle World Cup stress: watch Harry canine

 With plenty of defeats and penalty shootout losses since England’s only World Cup triumph in 1966, the fans know more than most about the heartache of following your team.

-“It is really important that people take stock of the effect that spectator sports can have on their body,” said British doctor Jeff Foster, who has teamed up with the organizers of the puppy match to warn about the health risks of watching sport.
+“It is really important that people take stock of the effect that spectator sports can have on their body,” said British doctor Jeff Foster, who has teamed up with the organizers of the puppy match, pet food maker Freshpet, to warn about the health risks of watching sport.

 “For most people, feeling the emotion and the hormonal and neurochemical response is exhilarating, but for those with certain existing medical problems, these changes can pose a real risk to their health.”